larafale/mangopay/README.md

 This is not the official Mangopay Node library.
 At this time they don't have one, so we'll see what's next.
-It's here for a personnal use and inspired by Stripe node api wrapper.
+It's here for a personal use and inspired by Stripe node api wrapper.

 Feel free to use & contribute